 My time spent in London saw my art moving in a different direction as I sought to interpret the austerity and loneliness of the City.
 I spent days commuting to work and weekends visiting street markets.
 I painted what I saw out of the train window every day and graffiti became a recurring theme in my urban landscapes.
 I began to experiment with character drawings of the people I observed in the street markets of London and, once again, I found black acrylic ink to be a perfect medium for this series of work.

 Since returning to New Zealand I have taken my time to reconnect with the country, all that I love about it and what it means to me.
 Once again I have turned to acrylic ink and oil as my mediums of choice.
-I have just completed my latest series of New Zealand Landscapes, which I have entitled "Broken fences, weatherbaord dreams".
+I have just completed my latest series of New Zealand landscapes, which I have entitled "Broken fences, weatherboard dreams".

 I find that I focus in on recurring themes, shapes and patterns which capture the essence of what a place means to me.
 This often means that I work in series with multiple paintings being produced before I feel satisfied with my exploration of the subject matter.